 In lynching photographs from 60 or 70 years ago, we can see images of smiling, mocking and smug young white people, not dissimilar from the images of the MAGA mob last Friday in Washington.

-After being waylaid last Friday, Nathan Phillips told Indian Country Today:
+After his experience last Friday, Nathan Phillips told Indian Country Today:

 Honestly.
 I'm still scared.
 I'm still feeling vulnerable.
 But I'm not gonna back down.
 Those young people from that school, that song was a prayer for their future and my children’s future.
 We’re facing critical times and we’ve got to make choices, and they're going to be some hard choices....